“We’re all going on a summer holiday”…

-One of the shining gems on the Costa Del Sol, Marbella is the epitome of summer holidays and coastal city vibes – making it one of the ultimate summer sun destinations in Europe.
+One of the shining gems on the Costa Del Sol, Marbella is the epitome of summer holidays and coastal village vibes – making it one of the ultimate summer sun destinations in Europe.
 With plenty of sunshine to go around, a beautiful collection of sandy beaches and beach clubs, plus a brilliant music festival with top performers in the July heat – there’s no shortage of things to keep you entertained in Marbella.

 Must see in Marbella?

 - Check out the Starlite festival held every year across the summer months for fantastic music performances, DJ sets and gourmet menus at the restaurants and gastro-spaces.